 Our TFACP team’s history with the gaming and leisure world goes back to the mid-1980’s and includes not only domestic US clients and deals but significant international ones as well.
 In addition, our work in Indian Country is unmatched.
-From the first Native American syndicated bank deal ever completed way back in 1995 we have led the way with over $17 billion of capital raised for Tribes including nearly $3.5 Billion since inception of our company in 2009.
+From the first Native American syndicated bank deal ever completed way back in 1995 we have led the way with over $17 billion of capital raised for Tribes including over $4 Billion since inception of our company in 2009.

 Chief Executive Officer